April 5–June 24, 2018

 Curated by Flavin Judd, curator and co-president of Judd Foundation, ICA Miami director Ellen Salpeter, and ICA Miami deputy director and chief curator Alex Gartenfeld, the exhibition offered new insight into the artist’s work through his painterly investigations into surface, structure, space, color, and pattern.
 Also on view is a floor work from 1964.

 "Many of these pieces have not been seen by the public ever, and what an opportunity for us," Salpeter told the Miami New Times.

-The exhibition is accompanied by a catalogue featuring new writing about the artist’s work.
+The exhibition was accompanied by a catalogue featuring new writing about the artist’s work.

 Saturday, April 7, 2 PM

-Join Flavin Judd, Ellen Salpeter, and Alex Gartenfeld for a discussion about the work of Donald Judd and the ideas behind this unprecedented exhibition.
+Flavin Judd, Ellen Salpeter, and Alex Gartenfeld were in discussion about the work of Donald Judd and the ideas behind this unprecedented exhibition.

 ICA Miami’s new 37,500-square-foot location in the city’s Design District opened in December 2017.